 - Booking a pretty face because she had exactly what I wanted and attempting to ignore her absolutely abysmal personality.
 It was one of the few times I almost quit photography, the experience was so horrible it’s something I never want to repeat.
 I’ll book someone who’s not quite what I want with a great attitude over someone who is exactly what I want but a bad match in the personality department.

 - What is your biggest success or thing you’re most proud of?

 I’ve been reading and admiring the artists within Heavy Metal Magazine ever since I was a young teenager.
 The artists that have graced those pages have influenced me greatly.
 Getting an artist gallery in there this summer was definitely something 16-year-old me never would have imagined.
 I did more than a few happy dances when they first contacted me, and again when I finally saw it in my hands.
 Lofty goals sometimes do happen!

 - What’s your one “can’t live without it” piece of gear?

 - Photoshop, does that count?
 I can use whatever camera, lens, light… I’m not really tied to a specific brand.
 But, without Photoshop, my images would look much different.

-- Your favourite image you’ve ever taken and why?
+- Your favorite image you’ve ever taken and why?

-- I’d say my favourite image is the one I haven’t made yet.
-However, I did some Call of Duty fan art with a friend of mine that literally resuscitated my career in photography from a massive creative burn out.
-There’s also the girl jumping off the building with the semi translucent wings… I’m emotionally connected to that one as well, and I wrote a short post about it.
+- I’d say my favorite image is the one I haven’t made yet.
+However, I did some Call of Duty fan art with a friend of mine that literally resuscitated my career in photography from a massive creative burnout.
+There’s also the girl jumping off the building with the semi-translucent wings… I’m emotionally connected to that one as well, and I wrote a short post about it.
 Long story short, it represents what it’s like to do something against the grain and against every ounce of your previously programmed self.

-- Your favourite image from another photographer and why?
+- Your favorite image from another photographer and why?